 The history of classic chronographs for modern Panerai is not something I’m an expert on (though I do hope the Paneristi out there opine in the comments) but I do know they initially very briefly used the Zenith El Primero based OP IV caliber for the PAM52.
 A common variant of the old Panerai chronographs had the OP XII, which was a modified ETA/Valjoux 7753 as found in the old “Daylight” Luminor Chronos.

 Now that Panerai has introduced the P.9200, I think we can expect more consistency in its simpler entry-level chronograph options.
-While not one of Panerai’s standout manufacture movements (which tend to begin with P.2XXX), the in-house P.9200 will be a versatile staple chronograph for Panerai that has modern touches like a Glucydur balance wheel (an alloy that’s highly resistant to magnetism, extreme temperature, and corrosion) and Incabloc shockproofing.
-The P.9200 has a frequency of 28,800 vph and a 42-hour power reserve.
+While not one of Panerai’s standout manufacture movements (which tend to begin with P.2XXX), the exclusive (not in-house) P.9200 will be a versatile staple chronograph for Panerai that has modern touches like a Glucydur balance wheel (an alloy that’s highly resistant to magnetism, extreme temperature, and corrosion) and Incabloc shockproofing.
+The P.9200 is based on a Swiss Made ETA 2892 with a Swiss Dubois-Depraz chronograph module over it.
+It has a frequency of 28,800 vph and a 42-hour power reserve.
 The power reserve is a deservedly easy nit to pick, especially if side-by-side with something like the Breitling B01 (70-hours and a column wheel + vertical clutch) but so much when compared to the new Speedy (50 hours), El Primero (50 hours), and IWC caliber 69385 (46 hours).

 The Panerai Luminor Chrono lands in a crowded and highly competitive luxury chronograph market and only time will tell how they perform.
 That said, the watches are very impressively finished when handling them in the metal and my instinct tells me Panerai will sell a lot of these once consumers get their hands on them in boutiques and retailers.
 I found that the case and dial punch above their weight class, though the power reserve and water resistance may turn some people off.
 For the former, I think having a power reserve that’s a day or so shy of what you prefer typically seems more significant in theory than in practice.
 But that’s just me.
 As for the latter, only the user knows how they’re going to use their watch, so if 100m (or 50m for the Goldtech model) isn’t adequate, then it’s likely not for you.